How a Yakima Steelhead Guide Became Our Most Active Feature Requester

 What this teaches about building in public

 Building in public is mostly described as a marketing tactic — post the metric, share the screenshot, narrate the journey.
 That’s the shallow version.
 The deeper version is that the product itself becomes a conversation, and the people on the other end of the conversation are not your followers, they’re your collaborators.
 M. has never tweeted about us.
 He has, however, changed the shape of the app more than any internal planning document we’ve ever written.
-The in-app Development Queue exists because of him — because once you’re getting forty-seven good requests a year from one person, you owe everyone visibility into what’s queued and what’s coming.
+The in-app Development Queue exists because of him — because once you’re getting that many good requests from one person, you owe everyone visibility into what’s queued and what’s coming.
 The roadmap isn’t a marketing artifact anymore.
 It’s a receipt.

 We get asked, often, how we decide what to build next.
-The honest answer is that we read the voice memos, we sort by frequency and severity, we weigh what’s technically reasonable against what would meaningfully change a morning on the water, and we ship.
+The honest answer is that we read the feedback, we sort by frequency and severity, we weigh what’s technically reasonable against what would meaningfully change a morning on the water, and we ship.
 The unsexy truth of community-driven product is that it requires you to actually listen — not in the performative “we hear you” sense, but in the boring operational sense of having a tagged inbox, a triage cadence, and a willingness to be told you’re wrong by someone who knows the river better than you do.

 The thing we didn’t anticipate, when we started building this way, is how much it would change our internal culture.
 We stopped having ideation meetings.
 We started having request-review meetings.
-The question went from “what should we build” to “which of these forty-seven things will move the needle for the people already using us.”
+The question went from “what should we build” to “which of these things will move the needle for the people already using us.”
 That’s a fundamentally different muscle.
 It’s also, we think, the right one for a small team building tools for a specific kind of person doing a specific kind of work outside.

 FAQ